rsonthal/TreeRep/README.md

 - If slowing the code down is okay, you can try switching off multithreading and making the matrix on line 19 a sparse matrix, so spzeros(2n,2n).

 - If you get a StackOverFlow error.
 One possible fix is to increase stack size by ulimit -s unlimited (on Ubuntu this is the command).
-If that doesnt work try calling metric_to_structure(...., check_cluster = true).* If that doesn't work try metric_to_structure_no_recursion.*
+If that doesn't work try metric_to_structure_no_recursion.

 2) Run time issues